pietervans/Control-Projects-CACSD/README.md

-# Seesaw-Control
+# Control projects
+Projects of the course Methods and Algorithms for Advanced Process Control.

+## Seesaw
 LQR control of a cart on a seesaw.

-Part of the course Methods and Algorithms for Advanced Process Control.
+## Quadcopter
+Control of quadcopter trajectories.